 New York State has a substantial fruit industry with apples being the premier fruit crop.
 According to the National Agricultural Statistics Service in 2015, New York ranked second in the nation in terms of total bearing acreage (40,000 acres) and total utilized production value ($274.5 million USD) for apples alone.
 My extension program develops educational programming and provides services for the diagnosis and management of fruit diseases in New York.
 The specific goals of my program are to work with stakeholders, cooperative extension, private consultants, and regulatory agencies to 1) develop educational material and tools to improve the diagnosis and management of fruit diseases in NY and promote pesticide stewardship practices, and to 2) provide services to help fruit stakeholders identify emerging disease concerns and overcome barriers to disease management specific to their operations.
 There is considerable interrelation between the two goals as the products from my service oriented goal will improve the relevance and quality of the educational materials and tools developed in the first.
 As the number of small diversified farms and interest in local farming increases, educational tools available to the stakeholder and services that provide support specific to individual stakeholder operations will be of critical importance for the sustainability of fruit crops in NY.
 The specific objectives of my program are to: 1) Online disease management decision aid support systems for New York apple stakeholders through consolidated efforts with other Cornell and State institutions; 2) Provide comprehensive disease information and educational programming on pesticide stewardship for New York fruit stakeholders and the community at large; 3) Establish a program for field evaluating and refining cultural, organic, and conventional chemical management options for fruit diseases of concern to New York fruit stakeholders; 4) Develop a program for the diagnosis of emerging disease concerns for both tree and small fruit stakeholders in New York.
 5) Provide a sustainable statewide antibiotic and fungicide resistance-monitoring program for pathogens of apples, stone fruit, and strawberries.

 Presently I do not have a teaching appointment as part of my official responsibilities.
 However, I have been a guest lecturer for several courses during my appointment thus far.
-With the new emphasis on undergraduate teaching in my department and college (CALS), I hope to have the opportunity to capitalize on my teaching expertise at previous institutions, and fully participate in undergraduate and graduate teaching at Cornell.
+With the new emphasis on undergraduate teaching in my section and college (CALS), I hope to have the opportunity to capitalize on my teaching expertise at previous institutions, and fully participate in undergraduate and graduate teaching at Cornell.
 My teaching experience at previous institutions and my eagerness to participate in teaching and outreach activities should attest to my potential to conduct a successful teaching program in the future.